Maria Klein-Schmeink

-Maria Anna Klein-Schmeink (born 6 January 1958) is a German politician of Alliance 90/The Greens who has been serving as a member of the Bundestag from the state of North Rhine-Westphalia since 2009.
+Maria Anna Klein-Schmeink (born 6 January 1958) is a German politician of Alliance 90/The Greens who served as a member of the Bundestag from the state of North Rhine-Westphalia from 2009 to 2025.

 Early life and career

 Klein-Schmeink studied sociology at the University of Münster from 1977 to 1984 and graduated with a master's degree.
 While still a student, she began working as a volunteer for the Sozialpädagogisches Bildungswerk Münster (Sobi).

 After completing her studies until 2002, Klein-Schmeink worked full-time in a leading position for the Sobi.
 From 1986 to 1988 she was involved in the establishment of the institution "cultur- und begegnungszentrum achtermannstraße" (c.u.b.a.).
 From 2002 until she moved to the German Bundestag in 2009, she worked as a legislative advisor to the Green Party's group in the State Parliament of North Rhine-Westphalia.

 Political career

-In parliament, Klein-Schmeink is a member of the Committee on Health.
-Since 2014 she has been serving as her parliamentary group's spokesperson on health policy.
-In 2020, she succeeded Katja Dörner as one her parliamentary group's deputy chairs, under the leadership of co-chairs Katrin Göring-Eckardt and Anton Hofreiter.
+In parliament, Klein-Schmeink was a member of the Committee on Health.
+From 2014, she served as her parliamentary group's spokesperson on health policy.
+In 2020, she succeeded Katja Dörner as one her parliamentary group's deputy chairs, first under the leadership of co-chairs Katrin Göring-Eckardt and Anton Hofreiter, then Britta Hasselmann and Katharina Dröge.

-In addition to her committee assignments, Klein-Schmeink is part of the German-Austrian Parliamentary Friendship Group.
+In addition to her committee assignments, Klein-Schmeink was part of the German-Austrian Parliamentary Friendship Group.

 In the negotiations to form a so-called traffic light coalition of the Social Democrats (SPD), the Green Party and the FDP following the 2021 federal elections, Klein-Schmeink led her party's delegation in the working group on health policy; her co-chairs from the other parties were Katja Pähle and Christine Aschenberg-Dugnus.

 In the negotiations to form a coalition government under the leadership of Minister-President of North Rhine-Westphalia Hendrik Wüst following the 2022 state elections, Klein-Schmeink was part of her party’s delegation.

+In March 2024, Klein-Schmeink announced that she would not stand in the 2025 federal elections but instead resign from active politics by the end of the parliamentary term.